fusionjs/fusionjs/fusion-cli/docs/fusionrc.md

 Setting this to `true` enables the assumption that modules in your code do not have any import side effects.
 This assumption allows for more powerful tree shaking and pruning of unused imports.

 This option may be useful if you import modules that use Node.js built-ins.
-This option makes it easier to avoid uninintionally including server-specific code in the browser bundle.
+This option makes it easier to avoid unintentionally including server-specific code in the browser bundle.

 For specifics regarding implementation details, see:
  - https://webpack.js.org/guides/tree-shaking/#mark-the-file-as-side-effect-free